-"We provide end-to-end solution for corporate, MSME and government institution in Indonesia.
-By integrating various resources that we own, we offer superior ICT platform and smart enabler services that is superior."
+We provide end-to-end solution for corporate, MSME and government institution in Indonesia.
+By integrating various resources that we own, we offer superior ICT platform and smart enabler services that is superior.

-Enterprise segment provides service for corporate, MSME and government institution customers in relation to end-to-end solution service, which include the services of fixed (fixed voice & fixed broadband); network infrastructure (satellites); enteprise digital (connectivity, device, data center, cloud, IT service, BPO); digital life & smart platform (digital advertising, financial service, video/TV, e-commerce, others digital life, big data & smart platform, IoT; and extensive service (professional & advance service).
-These various services benefit customers as they are assisted by professionals to plan their required solutions, help reach targets on time, with efficient cost and minimum risk.
+Enterprise segment provides service for corporate, MSME and government institution customers in relation to end-to-end solution service, which include the services of Fixed (Fixed Voice & Fixed BB); Network Infrastructure (Satellites); Enterpise Digital (Connectivity, Device, Data Center, Cloud, IT Service, BPO); Digital Life & Smart Platform (Digital Advertising, Financial Service, Video/TV, E-Commerce, Others Digital Life, Big Data & Smart Platform, IoT; and Extensive Service (Professional & Advance Service).
+Such various services will benefit customers as they will be assisted by professionals to plan for required solutions, help to reach targets on time, with efficient cost and minimum risk.

-Currently, we serve 302,813 customers, consisting of 1,453 corporate customers, 300,416 MSME customers and 944 government institution customers.
-To provide the best services for our customers, we developed data centers with 102,200 m gross facilities (aggregate capacity 41,000 m) in Indonesia and Singapore.
+Currently, our customers reach 302,813 customers, consisting of 1,453 corporate customers, 300,416 MSME customers and 944 government institution customers.
+To provide the best services for our customers, we prepared data centers with 102,200 m2 gross facilities (aggregate capacity 41,000 m2) in Indonesia and Singapore.
 Until 31 December 2017, our datacomm capacity reached 938 Gbps and provide 1,861 Gbps bandwidth for corporate internet.
-Enterprise segment will have a favorable growth opportunity.
+Enterprise segment continue to have a favorable growth opportunity.
 The growth potential comes from the increasing need of corporate cutomers for integrated ICT service.
 ICT service is also increasingly required by the large number of Micro Small Medium Enterprises (MSME), most of which have not enjoyed a high quality ICT service yet.
 In addition, the Company has also developed a digital payment platform under the "T-Money" brand for business-to-business (B2B) segments.